alrokayan/kubecsv/README.md

 ### Step 5: Deploy `deploy.csv`
 - Takes the previously generated (or provided) `deploy.csv` file and deploys its contents to the Kubernetes cluster.
 This step involve parsing the CSV file and applying the configurations it contains, such as deploying applications, storage and network.

-You can run those steps from one of four ways:
+You can run those steps from using one of four ways:
 1. `./kubecsv` then go throw the steps from `0` to `5` by selecting the step number from `kubecsv` CLI main menu
 2. `./kubecsv` then selecting `all` from `kubecsv` CLI main menu, this option will go throw the steps from `0` to `5` by automaticlly
 3. `./kubecsv 0` or `./kubecsv 1` or `./kubecsv 2` or `./kubecsv 3` or `./kubecsv 4` or `./kubecsv 5` where the script will skip `kubecsv` CLI interactive main menu to execute the inputed step number